-- Catching, locking, joint seizing up.
+- Catching, locking, joints seizing up.

 - loud pops.

-- painful clicking in knee joint.
+- painful clicking in the knee joint.

-- not being able to pin point the pain location in knee
+- not being able to pinpoint the pain location in knee

 - tender to touch

-- range of motion restricted
+- a range of motion restricted

 How to Diagnose and Treatment.

-X-rays and MRI are the sure way to know if you have a meniscus tear, but if you’re suffering from many of the symptoms then it’s extremely likely that you’ve damaged your meniscus.
+X-rays and MRIs are the sure way to know if you have a meniscus tear, but if you’re suffering from many of the symptoms then it’s extremely likely that you’ve damaged your meniscus.
 Traditionally doctors will either want to cut a portion off (called a meniscectomy) or sew together the meniscus or even a transplant.
 All surgical options should be the last resort.
 The lack of blood vessels in the meniscus leads to difficulting in healing.
 Plus the long list of risks associated with surgery.

 How We May Be Able To Help.